Essential barrier height and a probabilistic approach in characterizing potential landscape: Introduction

-\begin{theorem} Let $U$ be a multi-well potential satisfying {\bf (U3)}, and $\{(\cX_t,\cY_t);t\ge0\}$ be a coupling of two solutions of \eqref{SDE1} such that $(\cX_0,\cY_0)$ is fully supported.
-Then, if $\{(\cX_t,\cY_t)\}$ is a reflection-maximal coupling satisfying {\bf (H1)}-{\bf (H3)}, for any $\var>0$ sufficiently small, it holds that
+\begin{theorem} Let $U$ be a multi-well potential satisfying {\bf (U3)}, and let $(X_t,Y_t)$ be a coupling of two solutions of \eqref{SDE1} such that $(X_0,Y_0)$ is fully supported.
+Then, if the coupling $(X_t,Y_t)$ satisfies {\bf (H1)}-{\bf (H3)}, for any $\var>0$ sufficiently small, it holds that